Prospective Undergraduate Students

 A strong background in science and math is important to Biomedical Engineers.
 If possible, students should try to obtain some background in calculus, chemistry, biology, and physics as well as enjoy problem-solving, hands-on work and unraveling puzzles.
 Students should be prepared to develop an intensive work ethic and expect a significant amount of group work.

 If your school offers AP courses, you should strive to take those courses and complete the tests as they often count toward your college graduation requirements.
-You can see how AP credit is applied to Biomedical Engineering here.
+See how AP credit is applied.

 What to Expect

 In your first semester at Ohio State you will also participate in a University Survey course designed for Biomedical Engineering pre-majors.
-The course is taught by the department's academic advisors and will help students explore course policies, university policies, and general procedures as well as expose them to a variety of faculty, staff and student guest speakers covering topics related to biomedical engineering, engineering in general, and involvement at Ohio State.
+The course is taught by the department's academic advisors and will help students explore university policies and procedures as well as expose them to a variety of faculty, staff and student guest speakers covering topics related to biomedical engineering, engineering in general, and involvement at Ohio State.